Redocly/redocly-cli/docs/commands/push.md

 Below are possible use cases for the `--run-id` option:

-- CI/CD systems: mostly for internal reference
+- CI/CD systems: group pushes from a single CI job together so that each push does not trigger separate reference docs/portals rebuild.
 - External systems: a parameter that can be used in reports, metrics, analytics to refer to a specific application service state.

 ### Create a new API with push